-- Identify and recommend to the approval of the management body, candidates to occupy the vacant positions within the management body, to assess the balance of knowledge, skills, diversity and experience within the management body and prepare a description of the roles and abilities with a view to appoint an individual on a particular position and assess the expectations as regards the time allocated to that end; - To assess on a regular basis, but at least once a year, the structure, size, composition and performance of the management body and make recommendations to the management body with respect to any changes; - To assess on a regular basis, but at least once a year, the knowledge, skills and experience of each member of the management body and of the management body as a whole and report to the management body accordingly; - To review on a regular basis the policy of the management body as regards the selection and appointment of members of senior management and make recommendations to the management body. - To decide with respect to a target concerning the representation of the male or female gender, poorly represented in the structure of the management body and draw up a policy concerning the means for increasing the number of these individuals in the structure of the management body in order to achieve the target concerned.
-The target, policy and its implementation shall be disclosed as per legal requirements.
+- Identify and recommend to the approval of the management body or the General Assembly of Shareholders, candidates to occupy the vacant positions within the management body, to assess the balance of knowledge, skills, diversity and experience within the management body and prepare a description of the roles and abilities with a view to appoint an individual on a particular position and assess the expectations as regards the time allocated to that end; - To assess on a regular basis, but at least once a year, the structure, size, composition and performance of the management body and make recommendations to the management body with respect to any changes; - To assess on a regular basis, but at least once a year, the knowledge, skills and experience of each member of the management body and of the management body as a whole and report to the management body accordingly; - To review on a regular basis the policy of the management body as regards the selection and appointment of members of senior management and make recommendations to the management body. - To decide with respect to a target concerning the representation of the male or female gender, poorly represented in the structure of the management body and draw up a policy concerning the means for increasing the number of these individuals in the structure of the management body in order to achieve the target concerned.
+The target, policy and its implementation shall be disclosed as per legal requirements. - To contribute actively also to the fulfilment of the Bank's responsibilities concerning the adoption of internal policy on assessment of the adequacy of the members of the management body and of key function holders as per the legal provisions. - To take into account, if possible and on an ongoing basis, the need to ensure that the decision-making process of the management body is not dominated by any individual or small group of individuals in a manner prejudicing the interests of the Bank as a whole. - Will have access to all relevant and needed information and data for fulfilling their duties and responsibilities, including that information and data received from internal control and other relevant functions such as those related to the legal, financial, human resources; - To ensure an appropriate involvement of internal control and other relevant functions, such as those related to the legal, financial, human resources, in their areas of expertise and / or to request the opinion of external consultants appointed by the management body in its supervisory function for this purpose, if necessary.